Kitware/ParaView/Web/Documentation/guides/ipython/README.md

     def ComputeNextTimeStep(ds):
        iPythonClient[:].apply_sync(lambda:_push_new_timestep())

-Make sure the parallel mode is using MPI by uncommenting or writting the following line into the file __${user.home}/.ipython/profile_pvw/ipcluster_config.py__.
+Make sure that the parallel mode is using MPI.
+You can do this by uncommenting or writing the following line into the file __${user.home}/.ipython/profile_pvw/ipcluster_config.py__:

     c.IPClusterEngines.engine_launcher_class = 'MPIEngineSetLauncher'
     c.IPClusterStart.controller_launcher_class = 'MPIControllerLauncher'

 ## ParaViewWeb integration

-In order to run ParaViewWeb inside iPython/notebook, you will need to start your iPython/notebook environment by executing the following command in your Python virtual environment.
+In order to run ParaViewWeb inside iPython/notebook, you will need to start your iPython/notebook environment by executing the following command in your Python virtual environment:

                  $ source ~/Work/python-base/bin/activate
     (python-base)$ export LD_LIBRARY_PATH=/.../ParaView/build/lib
     (python-base)$ ipython notebook --profile=pvw

 This should open a web page with your iPython/notebook.
-In order to start remote cluster nodes, go to the __Clusters__ tab and choose how many node you want to start your engines on.
-Then start those engine inside that __pvw__ profile.
+In order to start remote cluster nodes, go to the __Clusters__ tab and choose the number of nodes you want to use to start your engines.
+Then, start the engines inside the __pvw__ profile.

 Once started, go back to the __Notebooks__ tab and create a __New Notebook__.

-Once in the notebook, lets verify that you have a proper access to the engines you've started in the __Clusters__ tab.
+Once in the notebook, verify that you have proper access to the engines you started in the __Clusters__ tab.

 Execute a cell with the following content: